sapegin/washingcode-book/manuscript/book.md

 We can’t avoid the condition in this case but we can move it earlier and avoid a separate branch for returning an empty array.

-If our data can be and array or `undefined`, we can use default value in destructuring (or a function argument):
+If our data can be an array or `undefined`, we can use a default value in destructuring (or a function parameter):

 ```js
 return getProducts().then(({ products = [] }) =>